sarink/react-file-drop/README.md

 # react-file-drop
+React component for Gmail or Facbook -like drag and drop file uploader.
+Drag files anywhere onto the window (or user defined "frame" prop)!
+Very extensible, provides many hooks so you can use it to develop any custom behavior that you desire.

 ### By default, there are no styles!
 You must include some CSS if you want to see anything!